Breast Reduction Surgery in Auckland

 What is a Breast Reduction?

-Breast reduction surgery, Reduction Mammaplasty or a ‘Boob Reduction’ removes fat, glandular tissue and skin.
-You achieve the decreased breast size, improved shape and uplift that you want.
-Where one breast is noticeably different in size, shape or position than the other the operation will make them more even.
+Breast Reduction surgery, Reduction Mammaplasty or a ‘Boob Reduction’ removes fat, glandular tissue and skin.
+You achieve the smaller breasts, improved shape and uplift that you want.
+Where one of your breasts is noticeably different in size, shape or position than the other breast this operation can make them more even.